SSoelvsten/en-dk/README.md

 ## Contributions

 The dictionary is not complete.
-The scope of this page can also be extended, e.g. by adding more languages and features.
-Any contributions of either kind is very welcome!
+The scope of this page can also be extended, e.g. by adding more words, more languages and new features.
+Any contributions of all kinds is very welcome!